HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_create_pzn_content_resources.md

 ![PZNOffers Resource Generation result](./images/pznoffers_resource_generation_results.png)

-Please also review the Pzn_Offers.hrf file to understand the definitions
+Ensure to also review the Pzn_Offers.hrf file to understand the definitions.

 ![Pzn_Offers_hrf](./images/Pzn_Offers_hrf_definitions.png)

-Congratulations.
-You have successfully create the Personalization user resource classes and content spot.
+You have successfully created the Personalization content resource classes and content spot.
+In the next topic, you will learn how to [Code the JSP portlet.](./pzn_demo_finish_coding_portlet_jsp.md)